Summer Camps

 • Multi-Camp Discount: This provides $5 off each additional camp per camper.
 All camps are eligible for this discount.
 It is applied by camper (not family) and applies to all camps after the initial camp registration.
 Note: if a person starts a new registration session, this process starts over.

-• REFUND POLICY: Refunds for camp cancellations will be given through May 1, 2024 only.
+• REFUND POLICYFull refunds for camp cancellations will be given through May 23, 2025.
+After May 23, a 50% refund will be issued.

-• CHECK-IN: Check-in will begin at 8:30 a.m. for the morning session and noon for the afternoon session.
-Details will be made available at a later date.
+• CHECK-IN: Check-in each day will begin at 8:30 am for the morning session and noon for the afternoon session.
+More details will be sent to parents and guardians closer to the start of each camp session.

 • LUNCH: Campers are invited to bring a sack lunch and stay between camps ONLY if they are participating in both a morning and afternoon camp.
 Supervision is provided.